2,5-Furandicarboxylic acid: Applications

-The most important group of FDCA conversions is undoubtedly the polymerization.
-The potential applications of furan-based building blocks for polymer applications has been extensively reviewed by Gandini.
-A notable example is polyethylene 2,5-furandicarboxylate, but also other polyesters and various polyamides and polyurethanes have been described in literature.
 Amongst others like Dupont and Corbion, the company Avantium claims to have developed a cost-effective route to produce FDCA and the derived polyesters.
 FDCA has also been applied in pharmacology.
 It was demonstrated that its diethyl ester had a strong anaesthetic action similar to cocaine.
 Dicalcium 2,5-furandicarboxylate was shown to inhibit the growth of Bacillus megatorium.
 Screening studies on FDCA-derived anilides showed their important anti-bacterial action.
 The diacid itself is a strong complexing agent, chelating such ions as: Ca2+, Cu2+ and Pb2+; it is utilized in medicine to remove kidney stones.
 HMF is metabolized via FDCA in mammals including humans.
 A very diluted solution of FDCA in tetrahydrofuran is utilized for preparing artificial veins for transplantation.
 At the beginning of this chapter, it was mentioned that FDCA is a chemically stable compound.
 This property has been well benefited in industry – FDCA as most of polycarboxylic acids can be an ingredient of fire foams.
 Such foams help to extinguish fires in a short time caused by polar and non-polar solvents.

 FDCA has a large potential as a replacement for terephthalic acid, a widely used component in various polyesters, such as polyethylene terephthalate (PET) and polybutyleneterephthalate (PBT).
 The versatility of FDCA is also seen in the number of derivatives available via relatively simple chemical transformations.
 Selective reduction can lead to partially hydrogenated products, such as 2,5-dihydroxymethylfuran, and fully hydrogenated materials, such as 2,5-bis(hydroxymethyl)tetrahydrofuran.
 Both of these latter materials can serve as alcohol components in the production of new polyester, and their combination with FDCA would lead to a new family of completely biomass-derived products.
 Extension of these concepts to the production of new nylons, either through reaction of FDCA with diamines, or through the conversion of FDCA to 2,5-bis(aminomethyl)tetrahydrofuran.
 FDCA can also serve as a starting material for the production of succinic acid, whose utility is elsewhere.